 Camping, hiking, cross-country skiing, downhill skiing, snowmobiling, winter fishing, you name it.

-A must-see in Malone: stroll the streets to admire the large, brightly-colored Victorian houses.
+A must in Malone: stroll the streets to admire the large, brightly-colored Victorian houses.
 Don’t forget your passport!